 Honors students

-Students in the Honors Living-Learning Community join a supportive, close-knit environment in a campus residence hall reserved just for Honors College students.
+Students in the Honors Living-Learning Community join a supportive, close-knit environment in the campus residence hall's reserved just for Honors College students.
 In this stimulating intellectual and social atmosphere, you will enjoy opportunities for informal discussions and programs focusing on the main Honors College pillars of academic, social, personal, leadership, and vocational growth.

 Academic Peer Mentors: